 What Is Creative Photography?

 Creative photography is hard to explain.
 Why?
 Because creativity is very subjective and everyone’s imagination is different.
-I always know when I “feel” creative on the shoot or not.
-Creativity is explained as the act of turning imaginative ideas into reality and characterised by the ability to perceive the world around you in a new way, finding hidden patterns, connecting the dots, and making connections between seemingly unrelated phenomena.
+I always know when I “feel” creative.
+Creativity is explained as the act of turning imaginative ideas into reality and characterised by the ability to perceive the world around you in a new way, finding hidden patterns, and making connections between seemingly unrelated phenomena.
 It’s about solving problems and finding solutions.

 This post is about creative photography ideas based on some of my past photography and art projects and how you can utilise them in your own photography.
 It’s interesting to ask people what they perceive as creative or not.
 To some, an abstract and out-of-focus photo with shallow depth-of-field can be a “creative image”, while other people may consider it to be a reject, bad or a distracting photo.
-So, let’s talk about what creative photography is, at least for me and how you can capture creative images yourself.
+So, let’s talk about what creative photography is and learn how you can capture creative images yourself.

 Creative Photography Process